What services do you offer?

 Please text us at 866-297-7792.
 You may also email or call, but texting is faster.

 Is texting ok in medicine?

 Our text messages come through an encrypted, protected portal on our end.
 You do not have to download any mental health app, but you may download the Spruce Health app if that is your preference.
 You do not need a patient portal to get a message to us.
 We incorporated a unique system like calling or faxing your doctor's office; your end may not be secure depending on your telephone provider, but on our end, all your information is going into an encrypted portal, with no work on your part!

 Is this nationwide?

 Not yet.
-Though we are the farthest spanning private concierge telepsychiatry practice in the nation, Allison is licensed only in these states: Arizona, Colorado, Connecticut, District of Columbia, Hawaii, Idaho, Illinois, Iowa, Maine, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New Mexico, North Dakota, Oregon, South Dakota, Vermont, and Washington.
+Though we are the farthest spanning private concierge telepsychiatry practice in the nation, Allison is licensed only in these states: Arizona, Colorado, Connecticut, District of Columbia, Hawaii, Idaho, Illinois, Iowa, Maine, Maryland, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New Mexico, North Dakota, Oregon, South Dakota, Vermont, and Washington.